ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 ![image](https://github.com/ShadeLab/MMG-425_Assignment/blob/master/centralia_map.png)

-The Raw 16S rRNA gene sequences that were obtained from the Research Technology Support Activity (RTSF), MSU sequencing facility, were submitted to the National Center for Biotechnology Information (NCBI) and they are available in NCBI’s Sequence Read Archive (SRA).
+The Raw 16S rRNA gene sequences that were obtained from Michigan State's Research Technology Support Facility (RTSF) Genomics Core, here on campus!
+After data were generated and published, they were made public by submitting them to the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA).

-The Sequence Read Archive (SRA) is an international bioinformatics database that stores raw sequencing data and alignment information from high-throughput sequencing platforms such as Ilumina MiSeq and it is established under International Nucleotide Sequence Database Collaboration (INSDC).
+The Sequence Read Archive (SRA) is an international data repository that stores raw sequencing data and alignment information from high-throughput sequencing platforms (e.g., Illumina MiSeq, HiSeq).
+SRA is established under International Nucleotide Sequence Database Collaboration (INSDC).
 To know more the SRA overview, please see this [link](https://www.ncbi.nlm.nih.gov/sra/docs/).

+Fun fact:  Did you know that tax-payer funded data are often <b>required</b> to be made available to the public and to other researchers?
+You can find data from a lot of different microbiome studies on the SRA!

 Here, you will also learn how to download the raw sequence data from NCBI, SRA by following the steps below.
 ### How to fetch your raw sequence data from NCBI Sequence Read Archive (SRA)
 1. Go to this [link](https://www.ncbi.nlm.nih.gov/sra/SRP082686).
 2. There are 54 items and those are raw 16S rRNA gene amplicon sequencing data from Centralia coal mine surface soil consist of 18 different sites and three replicates for each site.
 Pick the data that you want to download.
 For example, number 1.
 [C04D01_GTATGCGCTGTA_L001_R1_001](https://www.ncbi.nlm.nih.gov/sra/SRX2043754[accn]).
 3. Click the item and you will see the information about the sequence.
+Here, you want to select the same samples from the table above - C04, C13, and C17.
 4. Click the SRR number under "Run" tab (for example: SRR4054183).
 5. Go to "Download" tab and hit "SRA Toolkit" to download SRA Toolkit.
 The SRA Toolkit is needed to download the sequence and split the paired-ends reads into two fastQ files.
 6. Download the toolkit version 2.9.2 according to your computer spec.